adobe/aepsdk-core-android/Documentation/MobileCore/getting-started.md

 ## Next Steps

-- Get familiar with the various APIs offered by the AEP SDK by checking out the [API usage documents](./Usage/README.md).
+- Get familiar with the various APIs offered by the AEP SDK by checking out the [Mobile Core API reference](./api-reference.md).
-- Validate SDK implementation with [Assurance](./Debugging.md).
+- Validate SDK implementation with [Assurance](../Debugging.md).
-- To build an extension on-top of the AEP SDK, check out the [Building Extensions documentation](./EventHub/BuildingExtensions.md).
+- To build an extension on-top of the AEP SDK, check out the [Building Extensions documentation](../EventHub/BuildingExtensions.md).